Mark Tomforde: Biography

 bringing together analysts and algebraists to share ideas and collaborate.

 Tomforde created and directed the Cougars and Houston Area Mathematics Program (CHAMP), which was last active in Spring 2019.
 CHAMP had previously received an award from Phi Beta Kappa and the Award for Mathematics Programs that Make a Difference from the American Mathematical Society.
 In 2019 Tomforde was recognized with the MAA Texas Section's Distinguished College and University Teaching of Mathematics Award.
 In 2020 he was a recipient of a Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics from the Mathematical Association of America.

-Controversies

-In 2025, Tomforde was dismissed from his tenured appointment at the University of Colorado, Colorado Springs.
-The university's Board of Regents determined he had engaged in conducted that violated university policy "prohibiting sexual misconduct and conduct falling below minimum standards of professional integrity".

-In April 2024 a former student filed a federal law suit against Tomforde, the university, its chancellor, multiple employees.
-She alleged Tomforde had a history of misconduct toward women at his previous position at the University of Houston, and that he used his position at the University of Colorado, Colorado Springs, to “groom” and manipulate her into a sexual relationship.

-Tomforde responded by denying the allegations, while admitting “that there was an inquiry by the University of Houston” related to student complaints.

-The bulk of the claims were dismissed with the judge commenting that the case made by the former student's attorney had been poorly presented and argued.